Flamenco Dress & accesories

-In our shop we offer you a selection of cheap flamenco dresses, short flamenco dresses and sevillanas dresses, to wear during the flamenco fashion season or private parties.
+In our shop we offer you a selection of cheap flamenco dress costumes, short flamenco dresses and sevillanas dresses, to wear during the flamenco fashion season or private parties.
 Besides flamenco and gypsy dresses, you can also find flamenco accessories and skirts, to show off an original look.

 Also flamenco dresses for girls, seasonal and on offer.
 Soon we will offer new designs for any kind of private event, flamenco event and fairs.
 In FlamencoDress.one you will always find flamenco dresses that stand out for their design and unbeatable price.

 But...
 What is Flamenco?

 Flamenco was born in South Spain (Andalucía).
 It´s an art form that comes in two forms: Music and Dance.
 In music, Singing and Guitar play a fundamental role, although there are other instruments (such as percussion) and accompaniments (such as clapping) that are generally present and play a very important role.